 A few examples:

-- A married couple with no children: 2 parts
+- Married couple, no children: 2 shares

 How the Calculation Works

-Step 1: Calculate net taxable income
+Step 1: Calculate net taxable income — total household income after relevant deductions including the 10% pension reduction.

-| Taxable Income per Part | Rate |
+| Taxable Income per Share | Rate |

 |---|---|